jhouston532/itc210a-tutorial-blog/README.md

 </ul>
 ```

-This tutorial details the ordered list, but it will work the same for the unordered list.
+This tutorial uses the ordered list, but it will work the same for the unordered list.
 Make sure to put this above the script tags.

 ## HTML Input Forms
 Next, we want to create a way for users to add items to the list.
 We’re going to do this via a form in the HTML.
+We'll also want a button that will delete all items from the list.

 ```
 <form>